WorldofKerry/Python2Verilog/README.md

 ## Random Planning, Design, and Notes

+### More Variable Data
+How to convert a Python `ast.Name`?
+We want to be able to map those variables to

 ### Start, Ready, Reset

 How should these signals be handled while minimizing unnecessary clock cycles?